Terahertz spin-orbit torque as a drive of spin dynamics in the insulating antiferromagnet Cr$_{2}$O$_{3}$: Results and Discussion

 or using Eq.~\eqref{eq:small_vectors} in the more common form

 As seen from Eqs.~\eqref{eq:lx_SODE} and~\eqref{eq:ly_SODE}, the linear magnetoelectric effect and SOT enter the above equations for dynamics of the antiferromagnetic vector $\mathbf{l}$ in a similar way and have similar dependencies on spin arrangements in different antiferromagnetic domains.
-If the frequency of the oscillating electric field is much lower than the frequency of the spin resonance, the equations are, however, irrelevant.
-The NSOT at low frequencies was studied, for instance, in metallic antiferromagnets in Ref.~\cite{wadley2016electrical}.
+The SOT at low frequencies was studied, for instance, in metallic antiferromagnets in Ref.~\cite{wadley2016electrical}.
 The metallicity is important because the electric field, being screened by free charge carriers, cannot penetrate into the film, but due to large electric conductivity drives the electric current $\mathbf{j}$.
 The oscillating electric field can induce displacement current even in materials with poor electric conductivity and thus also in insulating magnets where the screening by free charges is absent and strong electric fields can easily penetrate into the medium.
 Thus, in addition to the THz magnetoelectric effect reported earlier~\cite{bilyk2025control}, the SOT is also likely capable of driving the coherent spin dynamics at THz frequencies.
+It is worth noting that both discussed torques are field-like.
+The physical picture of the new THz effect remains essential the same as the one for N{\'e}el spin-orbit torque in metallic antiferromagnets at zero frequency, where it is also the field-like torque, eventually leads to switching of collinear antiferromagnets rather than damping-like torque~\cite{dal2024antiferromagnetic}.
+The electric field $\mathbf{E}^{\mathrm{THz}}$ of a THz pulse generates a THz displacement current $\mathbf{j}_{\mathrm{D}}$, which, via spin-orbit coupling, induces field-like torques that act in opposite directions on the different magnetic sublattices.
+This results in spin dynamics that are governed by the antiferromagnetic vector $\mathbf{l}$.